 As we can see by the information above, there are many features that manufacturers add to their electric pole saws.

 Which features are desired or even needed will depend upon the job that they will be used for.
 The size of the branches that will need to be trimmed is the main consideration when shopping for the best electric pole saw.

 The diameter of the thickest branches will determine the amperage required from the saw as well as the length of the bar.

 Here at Gardenlife Pro, we really liked the Worx WG309.
-It has great performance, lots of features and the detachable saw is brilliant.
+It has great performance, and lots of features, and the detachable saw is brilliant.
 The WG309 is slightly more expensive that its competitors but for a reason.